RaulSebastian/WindowsSpotlightWallpaper/README.md

 ![Windows shortcut example](https://github.com/RaulSebastian/WinSpotlightWallpaperSetter/blob/master/documentation/assets/winSchedulerTrigger.png)

-You can also use reocuring schedules or combine different trigger.
+You can also use reocuring schedules or combine different triggers.

 Another possible usage would be to schedule the app for **copy** only and use a slideshow as windows background, referencing the copy outputfolder ```C:\Users\[current]\Pictures\Spotlight```.
 Right now, there is no option to change the output folder, yet it is a planed feature.